 Universal App Campaigns: Grow Your App With UAC

 Reading a book, learning a new language, finding a date; there is an app for everything – literally e-very-thing!
 And, with an average of 11 thousand apps uploaded to the app stores each month, the competition to reach the top is insane; let alone, having your app being noticed among the millions of options.
 To push your app to the front of the app-battlefield, you could think of App Store Optimization (aka ASO) to get there free-of-charge.
 But, what if the ASO trick didn’t bring in the results you’ve hoped for?
 Well – if you are willing to pay to get your app in the hands of your users, Google AdWords has the perfect solution for you; Universal App Campaigns.

-A Universal App Campaign, UAC in short, is a way to promote and advertise your app across Google’s biggest properties, including Google Search & Display Network, YouTube, and Google Play – and, all at once!
+A Universal App Campaign, UAC in short, is a way to promote and advertise your app across Google’s biggest properties.
 To set up a campaign, all you need are a few lines of text, some assets, a bid, and you are good-to-go; Google will handle it from there!

 Besides; after running a Universal App Campaign, your ASO performance can improve too due to the increasing traffic and downloads that you’ve gained.
-As high number of downloads are one of the criterias to organically rank well in the app stores, we definitely would say it’s a win-win.
+As high number of downloads are one of the criteria to organically rank well in the app stores, we definitely would say it’s a win-win.

 So, How Do Universal App Campaigns Work?